mixcore/mix.core/src/.github/instructions/mix-ai-agent.md

 -   **Page is missing header/footer:** You likely forgot to assign the `layoutId` when you created the page with `CreatePageContent`.
 You can fix this with `UpdatePageContent`.
 -   **Styles look broken:** Make sure your Master Layout includes the required Razor sections mentioned above.
 -   **Data not displaying:** Check that you have the correct using statements, service injection, and that your `SearchMixDbRequestModel` uses the right property names (`FieldName`, `CompareOperator`).
+-   **Incorrect field names in templates:** If you're seeing null values or errors when rendering data, verify the database schema using `GetTableSchema` to ensure you're using the correct field names.
+Field names are case-sensitive.
 -   **Wrong comparison operator:** Use `MixCompareOperator.Equal`, `MixCompareOperator.Like`, `MixCompareOperator.LessThan`, etc. (not `ExpressionMethod`).

 ### MCP Response Format